University of California graduate admissions

 Some admissions and fellowship committees may use test scores to help gauge your readiness for graduate school.
-If your program requires an exam, just remember that test scores are only one part of your complete application.
-Don’t stress—prepare!
+If your program requires an exam, bear in mind that test scores are only one part of your complete application.
+Do not stress—prepare!

 Does your program require test scores?

-There is evidence that GRE (Graduate Record Examinations) scores are not a clear predictor of students’ potential for success in graduate school.
-In response, some UC graduate programs no longer require the GRE and others don’t accept them at all.
-So before you spend your time or money, be sure to look into the specific campus and program to which you are applying.
+Evidence suggests that GRE (Graduate Record Examinations) scores are not a clear predictor of students’ potential for success in graduate school.
+Some UC graduate programs no longer require the GRE and others do not accept them at all.
+Before you spend your time or money, research the specific campus and program to which you are applying.

-Many programs at UC, and other institutions, still require the GRE General Test and some require GRE Subject Tests.
+Many programs, at UC and other institutions, still require the GRE General Test.
+Certain programs require GRE Subject Tests.
 The computer-based GRE General Test is offered throughout the year and has three sections: verbal reasoning, quantitative reasoning and analytical writing.
 The paper-based GRE Subject Tests, available up to three times a year, are offered in biology, chemistry, literature in English, mathematics, physics and psychology.

-If you’re applying to certain professional programs, you may need to take a different standardized test, such as the Law School Admission Test (LSAT), the Graduate Management Admission Test (GMAT) or the Medical College Admission Test (MCAT).
+If you are applying to certain professional programs, you may need to take a different standardized test, such as the Law School Admission Test (LSAT), the Graduate Management Admission Test (GMAT) or the Medical College Admission Test (MCAT).

 A few helpful tips